guming/browserOnly/docs/docs/architecture.md

 #### Side Panel

-The Side Panel is the main interface for interacting with BrowserBee.
+The Side Panel is the main interface for interacting with BrowserOnly.
 It has been refactored into a modular component structure:

 - **sidepanel/SidePanel.tsx**: Main component that orchestrates the UI
   - Composes all UI components